smirarab/sepp/tutorial/tipp-tutorial.md

 run_abundance.py -f <fragment file> -d <output directory>
 ```

-The input fragment files must be in a format accepted by BLAST (i.e. a decompressed FASTA file with no spaces in the read names).
+The input fragment files must be a decompressed FASTA file with no spaces in the read names and meet any other naming restrictions required by BLAST.
 The output are tab delimited files that estimate the abundance at a given taxonomic level.

+Recently, we have tried to improve the user experience by allowing a (gzip'ed or decompressed) FASTQ file to be given as input.
+Note that this option
++ has not be widely tested yet and
++ requires a lot of storage... because it operates by creating a temporary file (i.e. a decompressed FASTA file) to be given to BLAST as input (note that this implementation is the result of BLAST not allowing compressed files and the `blastall` tool not currently being supported).

-By default, this command will use the reference dataset benchmarked in the 2020 paper.
+By default, `run_abundance.py` will use the reference dataset benchmarked in the 2020 paper.
 This is equivalent to specifying the option `-g markers-v3`; you can use the markers benchmarked in the 2014 paper by adding the `-G markers-v1` option.

 For example, go to the `test/unittest/data/mock/mixed` directory
 ```